 – inconsistency of care, if constantly moving from one foster family to another

-– related to above, inconsistency of schooling and friendship groups if moves from one foster home to another involve constantly changing geographical locations
+– related to the above, inconsistency of schooling and friendship groups if moves from one foster home to another involve constantly changing geographical locations

 – experiencing bullying at school for being ‘different’